 Areas of Expertise

-Teaching Responsibilities: Genetics, Evolution, Population Genetics, General Biology I, Current Applications in Biology (Environmental Science), Conservation Biology
+Teaching: Genetics, Evolution, Population Genetics, General Biology II, Current Applications in Biology (Environmental Science), and Island Biogeography, Evolution and the Natural History of the Galapagos (study abroad)

 B.S.
 Hastings College (1994)